^

 Dosing and administration

-Use Zopperin during pregnancy
+Use Zopercina during pregnancy

 Contraindications

-Side effects Zopperin
+Side effects Zopercina

-Often, patients have the following negative symptoms:
+Patients often experience the following negative symptoms:

-• headaches, cramps, arrhythmia, dizziness, and in addition, chills, severe fatigue and tachycardia;
+• headaches, cramps, arrhythmia, dizziness, and in addition chills, severe fatigue and tachycardia;

 • muscle weakness or arthralgia;